katyfox/portfolio/README.md

 This site itself is a sample of my work, and it's also a site that I can use as a blog and a personal portfolio.
 The portfolio piece will be built last.

 ## Technology
-This is a ASP.NET Core MVC Web Application.
-It uses .NET Core 2.1.1.
-It uses Entity Framework Core to interface with a SQL Server database.
-It uses Swashbuckle to document the API, the UI can be accessed at /swagger.
+This is a ASP.NET Core MVC Web Application that uses .NET Core 2.1.1, Entity Framework Core with a SQL Server database, Swashbuckle to document the API (UI can be accessed at https://.../swagger), and Okta for user and API authentication.

 It is deployed to an Azure Web App that uses a SQL Azure database.
 The builds and releases are automated using Azure DevOps pipeline that is triggered from a commit to master in the GitHub repo.
 NUnit test suite is run as a